ClaudiaLopezLagosGlez/Eyes-Movements/README.md

 🎯 Description of the project:
 This is an academic activity that I did as part of the MIT Xpro Full Stack Developer Program.
 It consists of creating through Javascript eye movement linked to the      mouse.
 I added to the activity as extracurricular a design with HTML and CSS, which is minimalist and I was inspired by the famous Cookie Monster of Sesame Street     (Created by, Jim Henson 1967).
 To    give it a better look I changed the mouse icon for a cookie icon.
 I hope you like it.

-✨ How to run: This project works with "Mouse Events", which are a popular way to bind DOM elements to events.
+✨ How to run: Enter the Demo and move the mouse

 🚀 Technologies: JavaScript, HTML, Css